 Drafting summary of the rationales, findings, and recommendations.

 Workstream 2 focused on SSR concerns within ICANN org itself, whereas Workstream 3 focused on the SSR of the global identifier systems: the global DNS, the IANA numbers databases (IP allocations and ASNs), and the IANA protocol registries.
-The review team specifically considered reports and other input on the risks, threats, and abuse of the DNS, and then mapping the resulting data to the relevant ICANN component(s), procedures, and policies.
+The review team specifically considered reports and other input on the risks, threats, and abuse of the DNS, and then mapped the resulting data to the relevant ICANN component(s), procedures, and policies.

-Within Workstream 4 regarding future challenges for SSR, the SSR2 Review Team considered current research on DNS abuse, the impact of the continued evolution of the types and volume of devices in the DNS, emerging technology, areas of concern identified in other workstreams that may have future implications and ICANN institutionalized methodologies for threat analysis and mitigation.
+Within Workstream 4 regarding future challenges for SSR, the SSR2 Review Team considered current research on DNS abuse, the impact of the continued evolution of the types and volume of devices in the DNS, emerging technology, areas of concern identified in other workstreams that may have future implications, and ICANN institutionalized methodologies for threat analysis and mitigation.

 The SSR2 Review Team recognized that this workstream was dependent on the emerging themes from the other dependent areas.
 More specifically, in addition to commonly identified challenges, the stability and resilience of the DNS may face other specific challenges under the workstream as related to ICANN SSR and DNS SSR.